Skip to content

 Standard Multisig Vs. Collaborative Custody

 The primary difference between collaborative custody and multisig lies in key storage.
-Collaborative custody provides mechanisms for recovering funds even if a user loses a private key, something that standard multisig doesn’t inherently offer.
+Collaborative custody provides mechanisms for recovering funds even if a user loses a private key; something that standard multisig doesn’t inherently offer.

 Standard Multisig Collaborative Custody

-Key Recovery Users are all responsible for managing their own private keys.
+Key Recovery Keyholders are solely responsible for backup, recovery, and ongoing key management.
+Loss of keys can result in permanent loss of funds.
 Professionals retain custody of one key, ensuring legal, robust, and redundant security protocols are in place to prevent total loss.

 How Collaborative Custody Builds On Multisig